 A special international regime for nuclear third party liability is necessary since ordinary common law is not well suited to deal with the particular problems in this field.
 The drafters of the 1960 Convention on Third Party Liability in the Field of Nuclear Energy (the “Paris Convention” or PC) set out to provide adequate compensation to the public for damage resulting from a nuclear accident and to ensure that the growth of the nuclear industry would not be hindered by bearing an intolerable burden of liability.

-The Convention establishes a special legal regime founded on a number of important principles:
+The Paris Convention establishes a special legal regime founded on a number of important principles:

-The Paris Convention provides for compensation for injury to or loss of life of any person, and for damage to, or loss of any property caused by a nuclear accident in a nuclear installation or during the transport of nuclear substances to and from installations.
+The Paris Convention provides for compensation for: loss of life or personal injury, and loss of or damage to property caused by a nuclear accident in a nuclear installation or during the transport of nuclear substances to and from installations.
+In addition, the Convention includes certain types of economic loss, the cost of measures to reinstate a significantly impaired environment, loss of income resulting from that impaired environment and the cost of preventive measures, including loss or damage caused by such measures.
 It does not cover damage to the nuclear installation itself.

 The Paris Convention was adopted under the auspices of the OECD Nuclear Energy Agency and covers most Western European countries.
 It is open to any OECD country as of right and to any non-member with the consent of the other contracting parties.